 ARE THERE ANY SPECIAL PROGRAMS AVAILABLE TO COE STUDENTS?

-- Resources to Insure Successful Engineers RISE): The Program’s mission is to recruit and encourage academically prepared students who are native-born African American, Hispanic American, and Native American, who as a group are underrepresented in engineering.
+- Resources to Inspire Successful Engineers RISE): The Program’s mission is to recruit and encourage academically prepared students who are native-born African American, Hispanic American, and Native American, who as a group are underrepresented in engineering.
 The prime objective of RISE is to assist these students and others in attaining an engineering degree.

 - University Honors Program (UHP): About 33% of COE students are enrolled in the nationally recognized University Honors Program.
 Smaller classes, challenging curricula, academic planning assistance for complex major/degree combinations, priority registration, emphasis on writing and discussion, first-year interdisciplinary colloquia, advanced lab work, connections with faculty, advising for prestigious scholarships are hallmarks of this program.

-- Study Abroad (Travel Study): Several EG departments sponsor yearly Winter Term Study Abroad trips to places like Australia, New Zealand, Germany, France, Spain, and Italy where students earn credit for coursework toward their degree.
+- Study Abroad (Travel Study): Several EG departments sponsor yearly Winter Term Study Abroad trips to places like Australia, New Zealand, Germany, France, Spain, Dubai, Luxembourg and Italy where students earn credit for coursework toward their degree.

 COE students can also apply for consideration for these University-wide programs: